GracieteDev/recipe-django/README.md

 ## Healthy Eating Journey

-With the HealthyRecipy App, discover the joy of cooking and eating meals that are as nutritious as they are delicious.
+With the Healthy-Recipy App, discover the joy of cooking and eating meals that are as nutritious as they are delicious.
 Say goodbye to guesswork and hello to a world where healthy eating is easy, enjoyable, and perfectly tailored to you.

-Start your journey towards a healthier you with HealthyRecipy today.
+Start your journey towards a healthier you with Healthy-Recipy today.

 # Table of Contents